 We recommend that you use the AWS Quick Start Deep Security on AWS to automatically deploy Deep Security on AWS.
 If you use that method, you can disregard the database preparation steps described here because the Quick Start takes care of database configuration for you.
-For information on the Quick Start, see Getting started with Deep Security AMI from AWS Marketplace.
+For information on the Quick Start, see Deploy the Deep Security AMI from AWS Marketplace.

 If you are not using the Quick Start, you must install a database, create a database instance for Deep Security, and create a user account for Deep Security before you install Deep Security Manager.
 You can install your own database or you can use the Amazon RDS Management Console to create a database instance (Microsoft SQL RDS or Oracle RDS).
 Refer to the Amazon RDS Documentation for instructions, but keep the following considerations in mind for integration with Deep Security:

 - Choose your database type.
 For a list of supported databases, see Database.

 - Depending on which database you choose, see Microsoft SQL Server, Oracle Database, or PostgreSQL recommendations for database-specific considerations.